Let's Go Live! (Or Not)

 Step 1Tone

-• Why are you live streaming?
+• Why are you livestreaming?

-• Who are your stakeholders?
+• Who is your audience?

 • What does a successful livestream mean for you?

-Think about if the answers to these questions direct the tone to something formal, informal or a mix of both.
+Consider whether the answers to these questions direct the tone to something formal, informal or a mix of both.
 Express this tone through choices of a host and setting.

 Step 2Host